jmtilli/mploop/README.md

 MPloop is a set of scripts for playing music in the background.
 The idea is that the "loop" part, which is a script that reads the queue and plays songs in that order, is started in a screen or tmux session.
-The "loop" uses MPlayer as the tool for playing music.
+The "loop" uses MPlayer or a custom included music player as the tool for playing music.

 All of the songs are played from queue in the order they are in the queue.